 Access Group's bylaws provide that the Board of Directors shall be composed of not more than thirteen directors, as determined by the Board.
 The Board has currently provided for thirteen directors.
 Seven of the directors are elected by the membership of Access Group, and the remaining six directors are elected by the Board of Directors.

-The names and principal occupations of the directors of Access Group on the date hereof are as follows:
+The names and principal occupations of the directors of Access Group on the date hereof are as follows, there being three vacancies on the Board: